John 20:14: Analysis

+In the Gospel of John, this is the first moment when anyone sees Jesus after his resurrection.
 It is significant that it is Mary Magdalene who is the first to see the risen Jesus, but it raises the question of why she does not recognise him; in the next verse she mistakes him for the gardener.
-One interpretation is that the resurrected Jesus did not have the same physical form as before, but rather a wholly new appearance.
-John Calvin argued that the fault is with Mary, seeing her blindness in the face of Jesus as a metaphor for those who fail to see Jesus despite his divine nature.
-This episode does not appear in the other Gospels.
+One interpretation is that the risen Jesus did not have the same physical form as before, but rather a wholly new appearance.
+The reformer John Calvin argued that the fault is with Mary, seeing her blindness in the face of Jesus as a metaphor for those who fail to see Jesus despite his divine nature.
+This episode does not appear in the other Gospels, but in Luke 24:16 there is a comparable meeting with the risen Jesus when "something" prevents two travellers who are on their way to Emmaus from recognising him.
+The Jerusalem Bible notes in regard to both Luke 24:16 and John 20:14 that "the disciples do not at first recognise the Lord: they need a word or a sign".

-That the angels of the previous two verses are from this point wholly forgotten is to Schnackenberg evidence that the angels were a later addition to the text and that the original narrative did not include them.
+That the angels of the previous two verses are from this point wholly forgotten offers German theologian Rudolf Schnackenburg evidence that the angels were a later addition to the text, and that the original narrative did not include them.